Frederick J. Kenney

 Frederick Joseph Kenney, Jr. is a retired American rear admiral who was formerly the Judge Advocate General of the United States Coast Guard, the highest-ranking attorney in the Coast Guard.
 In that role, he was responsible for over 180 uniformed and 90 civilian lawyers.
-He is currently the director of legal and external affairs at the International Maritime Organization (IMO), London, United Kingdom.
+From 2014 to 2023 he was the Director of Legal Affairs and External Relations at the International Maritime Organization (IMO), London, United Kingdom.

 Biography

 Kenney is a graduate of Michigan State University and the University of San Francisco School of Law.
 He was commissioned in 1981 through Officer Candidate School.
 Some of his notable assignments include chief of the Office of Maritime and International Law, staff judge advocate of the First Coast Guard District, judge of the Coast Guard Court of Criminal Appeals, and commanding officer of the Coast Guard Pacific Area Tactical Law Enforcement Team.
-He is also an adjunct professor at Georgetown University Law Center.
+He was also an adjunct professor at Georgetown University Law Center.
+He is a Visiting Fellow at the Hilary Rodham Clinton School of Law, Swansea University, Wales.